mopore/jni_davinci_local_bridge/README.md

 With docker (compose), run `pnpm up-container` and `pnpm down-container` correspondingly.

 The API port is configurable via an environment variable "API_PORT".
-The VS Code launch config (.vscode/launch.json) and the provided docker compose file (config/local-api/docker-compose.yaml) set the API_PORT to 8081.
+The VS Code launch config (.vscode/launch.json) and the provided docker compose file (config/local-api/docker-compose.yaml) set the API_PORT to 8090.

 # Update all packages to the latest version
 `pnpm up --latest` to update all packages to the latest version.

 # Add a package to the project
-`pnpm add -Dw <package>` to add a package to the project.
-The `-D` flag is for development dependencies and the `-w` flag is for workspace.
+`pnpm add -D <package>` to add a package to the project.
+The `-D` flag is for development dependencies.

 # Release History